attainu/project-vijaysingh-gade-au13/README.md

-Problem​ ​Statement
+### Problem​ ​Statement

 # Parking Lot System
+### It has following Functionality:

+#### 1. Create Parking Slots.

+#### 2. Park Cars With Valid Registration Number.

-● Registration numbers of all cars of a particular colour.
+#### 3. Get Registration numbers of all cars of a particular colour.

-● Slot number in which a car with a given registration number is parked.
+#### 4. Get Slot number in which a car with a given registration number is parked.

-● Slot numbers of all slots where a car of a particular colour is parked.
+#### 5. Get Slot numbers of all slots where a car of a particular colour is parked.

 We interact with the system via a simple set of commands which produce a specific output.
 Please take a look at the example below, which includes all the commands you need to support - they're self explanatory.
 The system should allow input in two ways.
-Just to clarify, the same codebase should support both modes of input - we don't want two distinct submissions.
+Just to clarify, the same codebase should support both modes of input.

-1) It should provide us with an interactive command prompt based shell where commands can be typed in
+1) It should provide us with an interactive command prompt based shell where commands can be typed in.

-2) It should accept a filename as a parameter at the command prompt and read the commands from that file
+2) It should accept a filename as a parameter at the command prompt and read the commands from that file.

 Example:​ ​File
 To run the program: